Mauritania–Turkey relations

-Mauritania–Turkey relations are the foreign relations between Mauritania and Turkey.
-The Turkish embassy in Nouakchott opened in April 2011.
+Mauritania and Turkey have had diplomatic relations since the 1960s, following Mauritania's independence from France.
+Mauritania has an embassy in Ankara and Turkey has an embassy in Nouakchott which reopened in 2011.
+Turkey and Mauritania have had a good relationship based on religious and historical backgrounds, despite Mauritania never being under the Ottoman Empire.

 History

 Throughout the 1960s, Mauritania's main pro-French foreign policy objective was preserving its independence in the face of Moroccan irredentism.

 Through the early 1970s, Mauritania continued to play the role of bridge between the Maghrib and sub-Saharan Africa.

 Since late 1980s, Mauritania cultivated ties with Turkey as a possible source of aid and investment.
 Turkey, in return, has provided it with substantial amounts of economic aid and through TIKA funded the construction of hospitals, schools, power plants and roads.

-Presidential Visits
+Presidential visits

-Economic Relations
+Economic relations

 Trade volume between the two countries was 245 million USD in 2019.

 There are direct flights from Istanbul to Nouakchott.